1960 South African republic referendum: By electoral division

-Of the 156 House of Assembly parliamentary constituencies, a majority voted for a republic in 104 (all 103 won by the National Party in the 1958 general election, plus the United Party-held seat of Sunnyside in Pretoria), while a majority voted against in the other 52 (all held by the United Party).
+Of the 156 House of Assembly parliamentary constituencies, a majority voted for a republic in 104 (all 103 won by the National Party in the 1958 general election, plus the United Party-held seat of Sunnyside in Pretoria), while a majority voted against in the other 52 (all held by the United Party or the Progressive Party).

 Aftermath

 White reaction

 Whites in the former Boer republics of the Transvaal and Orange Free State voted decisively in favour, as did those in South West Africa.
 On the eve of the establishment of the republic, Die Transvaler proclaimed:

 Our republic is the inevitable fulfilment of God's plan for our people... a plan formed in 1652 when Jan van Riebeeck arrived at the Cape... for which the defeat of our republics in 1902 was a necessary step.

 In the Cape Province there was a smaller majority, despite the removal of the Cape Coloured franchise, while Natal voted overwhelmingly against; in the constituencies of Durban North, Pinetown and Durban Musgrave, the vote against a republic was 89.7, 83.7 and 92.7 per cent respectively.
 Following the referendum result, Douglas Mitchell, the leader of the United Party in Natal, declared:

 We in Natal will have no part or parcel of this Republic.
 We must resist, resist, and resist it - and the Nationalist Government.
 I have contracted Natal out of a republic on the strongest possible moral grounds that I can enunciate.

 Mitchell led a delegation from Natal seeking greater autonomy for the province, but without success.
 Other whites in Natal went as far as to call for secession from the Union, along with some parts of the eastern Cape Province.
 However, Mitchell rejected the idea of independence as "suicide", although he did not rule out asking for it in the future.

 In a conciliatory gesture to English-speaking whites, and a recognition that some had supported him in the referendum, Verwoerd appointed two English-speaking members to his cabinet.